Teenage suicide in the United States: Threats of suicide

 The American Foundation for Suicide Prevention advocates taking suicide threats seriously.
 Seventy-five percent of all suicides are of people who have given some warning of their intentions to a friend or family member.
 SAVE, the Suicide Voices of Education Foundation, states that threats of suicide are the main warning factors for someone taking their own life.
 Warning factors include planning a suicide, talking about dying by suicide, or looking for weapons to harm themselves.
 These signs can mean that a person is in need of immediate attention from health officials or a suicide prevention organization.

 People who are at risk for suicide may be resistant to admit they have suicidal intentions because of the stigma that comes with mental illness.
-This is another obstacle of suicide prevention because people do not want to be labeled by their mental illness.
+This is another obstacle of suicide prevention, because people do not want to be labeled by their mental illness.
 Someone who is making threats may be helped by recommending they talk to their family, religious leaders, clinical professionals, or suicide prevention organizations.

 Suicide survivors

 SAVE refers to people who have been affected by suicide, whether a friend or family member, as suicide survivors.
-Suicide begets suicide because the loss of a loved one can place that person at risk to take their own life.
-A 1993 study showed that suicide survivors had increased thoughts of suicide and other psychological problems such as PTSD.
-Clusters of suicides are often found in communities because it is a mental contagion that can influence others to commit the same act.
+Suicide begets suicide, because the loss of a loved one can place that person at risk to take their own life.
+A 1993 study showed that suicide survivors had increased thoughts of suicide, and other psychological problems, such as PTSD.
+Clusters of suicides are often found in communities, because it is a mental contagion that can influence others to commit the same act.

 To prevent clusters, the CDC created guidelines to intervene with those affected by these incidents.
-The people considered to have had a “Close” relationship with the victim should be given counseling as soon as possible and then be referred to any additional treatment if needed.
+The people considered to have had a close relationship with the victim should be given counseling as soon as possible, and then be referred to any additional treatment if needed.
 The section below list treatments for at people at Risk.

 Treatment

-A common treatment for a young, suicidal patient is a combination of drug-based treatment (e.g. imipramine or fluoxetine) with a 'talking-based' therapy, such as referral to a cognitive behaviour therapist.
+A common treatment for a young, suicidal patient is a combination of drug-based treatment, e.g. imipramine or fluoxetine, with a 'talking-based' therapy, such as referral to a cognitive behaviour therapist.
 This kind of therapy concentrates on modifying self-destructive and irrational thought processes.

-In a crisis situation professional help can be sought, either at hospital or a walk-in clinic.
-There are also several telephone help numbers for help on teenage suicide, depending on one's location (country/state).
-In the US, dial 988 will connect to the nearest support hotline.
+In a crisis situation, professional help can be sought, either at a hospital or a walk-in clinic.
+There are several telephone help numbers for help on teenage suicide, depending on one's location, by country or state.
+In the US, dialing 988 will connect to the nearest support hotline.
 Sometimes emergency services can be contacted.